simodf7/runphi_coral/README.md

 umount /mnt/sd_boot
 ```

-In the rootfs partition we have to copy the rootfs files generated by the buid_environment script.
+In the rootfs partition, we have to copy the rootfs files generated by the buid_environment script.
 ```bash
 mount -t ext4 /dev/sda2 /mnt/sd_rootfs/
 rm -r /mnt/sd_rootfs/*